The Starter Series Part 2 - Rebuildables

 - Clapton - a single core wire with thinner wire wrapped around it.
 Looks like a guitar string, hence the name.

 - Fused Clapton - the same as a clapton but with multiple core wires.
-Usually better performance in terms of flavour and ramp-up time (how quickly it gets hot) than a regular clapton.
+Usually better performance in terms of options and ramp-up time (how quickly it gets hot) than a regular clapton.

 - Staples - a fused clapton but with a stack of flat ribbon wire in place of the cores.

 - Aliens - like a fused clapton except the outer wrap is wavy.
-This gives more surface area than a fused clapton, so usually more flavour.
+This gives more surface area than a fused clapton, so usually more options.

 If you’ve decided to use something more complex than round wire then I’d recommend starting with fused claptons.
 Fused claptons will perform a lot better than a single-core clapton, but aliens will perform slightly better than a good fused clapton.
 Aliens will also set you back a fair bit more money as they need to be handmade.
 Anything more complex than a fused clapton is a case of diminishing returns.